enasequence/read_docs/prog_07.rst

 the schemas.

 .. image:: images/webin_data_model_read.png

 Relationships between objects
 ==============================

 Both the run and experiment are associated with other objects.

 It is common to create many libraries for a single source sample.
-An experiment points to a sample to allow us to record this relationship between experiments and samples.
+An experiment points to a sample to allow us to record this relationship.

 It is also common to have multiple lanes for a single experiment.
-A run points to an experiment to allow us to record this relationship between the objects.
+A run points to an experiment to allow us to record this relationship.

 This model allows:

-1. one or more runs in one experiment
+1. one or more runs in an experiment
-2. one or more experiments in one study (by this rule, multiple runs and samples may also occur in one study)
+2. one or more experiments in a study
-3. one or more experiments for one sample (by this rule, one sample can exist in multiple studies)
+3. one or more experiments for a sample

+Because samples are linked to studies through experiments, the model also allows:

+4. any number of samples in a study
+5. any number of studies for a sample

 A run points to the experiment it is part of using the `<EXPERIMENT_REF>` element.

-An experiment points to the study it is part of using the `<STUDY_REF>` element.
-Additionally, an experiment is linked to the sample object representing the sequenced source material through the `<SAMPLE_DESCRIPTOR>` element.
-This means that the study and sample objects are connected to each other via the experiment object.

-A run can point to an experiment by using either an accession:
+This can be done either by using an accession:

 ```
 <EXPERIMENT_REF accession="ERX123456"/>`